synaptic-cleft/musescore-tutorial/README.md

 ![Example download from MuseScore.com](./pics/downloadSheet.png)

 When you open the `AveMaria.mscz` file you can directly play the sheet music by pressing the space bar or the play button.
 Press the space bar again to stop the music.
-It's handy to get used to keyboard short-cuts directly in order to get quicker in moving around the sheet.
+It's handy to get used to keyboard shortcuts directly in order to get quicker in moving around the sheet.

 ![Play button](./pics/playback.png)

 The playback is similar to playing a standard `.midi` file.
-The power of MuseScore for practicing is that you can adjust volumme, speed and modify the individual parts' playback to break down the difficulties of a piece and incrementally learn the music.
+The power of MuseScore for practicing is that you can adjust volume and speed, and modify the individual parts' playback to break down the difficulties of a piece and incrementally learn the music.

 ### Adjust the volume of a part
 Often when practicing a new piece you want to specifically focus on your part.
-You can increase the volume by opening the `Mixer` under `View/Mixer` and adjusting the volume of your part to enhance the contrast to the other parts.
+You can increase the volume by opening the `Mixer` in the `View` menu and adjusting the volume of your part to enhance the contrast with the other parts.
 You can also use the green `S` button to only play a single part or use the red `M` button to mute specific other parts.

 ![Adjust volume for specific part in Mixer](./pics/mixer.png)

 ### Checking your pitch
 There are critics on using music software to practice choral music altogether.
-It's temptative to just sing along a computer voice.
+It's tempting to just sing along with a computer voice.
 It is still very important to eventually know what note will follow another.
 You can practice this in MuseScore, too.
 Just press the space bar to pause the playback and sing the following note.
 You can then click on the note to hear if your pitch was correct.

 You can also use the Mixer's mute functionality (the `M` button mentioned above) for this.
 During playback, press the mute button for your part, keep on singing and unmute the part again.
 This way you can practice to stay on pitch.